-Short-term marketing tactics can sometimes result in a surge in leads and conversions but when it comes to successful online marketing campaigns that convert regularly you need to focus on long-term value and relevance for your target audience.
+Short-term marketing tactics can sometimes result in a surge in leads and conversions.
+But, when it comes to successful online marketing campaigns that convert regularly, you need to focus on your target audience’s long-term value and relevance.

 Incorporate effective SEO tactics into your blog posts, content, and ad copy, so that you can gather leads and increase your conversion rates in the long-term.
-There are many online tools that can help you to identify what keyword search-terms are trending, such as Google Trends, which can give you a great basis and idea of what your content subject matter should be.
+Many online tools can help you identify what keyword search-terms are trending, such as Google Trends, which can give you a great basis and idea of what your content subject matter should be.

 Adaptability is key

 The realm of online marketing is constantly evolving with innovations in technology, regular updates to Google’s algorithms.
 Therefore, you need to ensure that your online marketing strategy stays relevant to your target audience’s needs and wants.
 For example, if your target audience is mainly active on Facebook, you should focus on that social media platform using your time and resources to create relevant Facebook content.
 But you need to be aware of changing trends and customer preferences.

 Keep design, tone, and content the same across platforms